Final Cut Pro X 10.1.2: Updating and working with libraries FAQ

 Yes.
 However, it’s a good idea to use different names so that you can easily distinguish between libraries.
 If you use the same name for two libraries within the Final Cut Pro X application, the second library name is incremented (Library 1, Library 2, and so on) in the Libraries list.
 If you use the same name for two libraries in the Finder, both libraries appear with the same name in the Libraries list.

-Where can I get more information about Final Cut Pro X 10.1?
+Where can I get more information about Final Cut Pro X 10.1 and later?

 - Refer to the Final Cut Pro X Help topic about updating your projects and events.

-- For information about using libraries in Final Cut Pro X 10.1, see Managing Media with Final Cut Pro X Libraries (PDF).
+- For information about using libraries in Final Cut Pro X 10.1 and later, see Managing Media with Final Cut Pro X Libraries (PDF).

-- For comprehensive documentation on Final Cut Pro X 10.1, including instructions for organizing your libraries and media, see Final Cut Pro X Help.
+- For comprehensive documentation on Final Cut Pro X 10.1 and later, including instructions for organizing your libraries and media, see Final Cut Pro X Help.